 - Solid blue with cyan mixed in somewhere: Alexa is busy processing or listening out for your request.
 If it remains stuck doing this, try powering it off for five minutes and power it back on.

 - Spinning blue light ending with a purple light: Use your app to turn off the do not disturb mode.

-Now that you know which type of blue ring is for what let’s move on to the finer details of fixing the issue.
+Now that you know which type of blue ring is for what, let’s move on to the finer details of fixing the issue.

 Follow these steps until the problem is eliminated.
-I will start with the simplest one first to hopefully solve the issue with the least amount of work.
+I will start with the simplest one to hopefully solve the issue with the least amount of work.

-1. Make sure your Wifi is connected and working
+1. Make sure your WiFi is connected and working

-It is important that your Wifi connection is active and that it’s working reliably.
-Avoid having your Alexa device too far away from your Wifi router.
+It is important that your WiFi connection is active and that it’s working reliably.
+Avoid having your Alexa device too far away from your WiFi router.

 Try and keep it within a 120 feet radius.

 You can check that your network is connected by following these steps:

 - Select your Alexa device.